Start9Labs/documentation/site/source/user-manual/flashing/flashing-firmware.rst

     .. note:: You'll need a monitor and keyboard plugged into your Librem Mini for this operation

 #.
-Turn on the Librem Mini while pressing the ``ESC`` key on the keyboard repeatedly, until you see the PureBoot Bassic Boot Menu appear.
+Turn on the Librem Mini while pressing the ``ESC`` key on the keyboard repeatedly, until you see the PureBoot Basic Boot Menu appear.
+Continue to the main menu.

 #.
 Select "Options -->."